 - If the real estate is owned in your name individually, and you did not create a will or trust to manage its distribution, the property will pass under the laws in the state of California.
 Its distribution will be overseen by the California probate court.

+Four Ways to Handle Real Estate Under a California Estate Plan.
 For more information about creating your estate plan involving real estate, view our free guide, The Ten Things You Must Know Before Creating (or Amending) your Will or Trust.
 Contact the experienced Orange County estate planning attorneys at the Law Office of James F. Roberts & Associates, APC for guidance.
-Call our office today at (714) 459-5481 for a consultation.
+Call our office today at (714) 282-7488 for a consultation.